 Taylor Knibb at the Olympics

-In her first event at the Tokyo Olympics, Taylor finished a very respectable 16th in the women’s Individual race, but was well behind the brilliant gold medallist Flora Duffy.
+In her first event at the Tokyo Olympics, Taylor finished a respectable 16th in the women’s Individual race, but was well behind the brilliant gold medallist Flora Duffy.

 Just a few days later though there was much better to come as Knibb raced in leg three for Team USA in the first ever Olympic Games Mixed Team Relay event.
 She succeeded team-mate Kevin McDowell, who had finished second in leg two behind Great Britain’s Jonny Brownlee.
 Taylor then pursued Team GB’s Georgia Taylor-Brown in first and saw off challenges from France’s Cassandre Beaugrand in third place whilst on the bike.
 Taylor finished the leg in second, 21 seconds behind Taylor-Brown, before handing over to Morgan Pearson for the final leg.